A multimodal dynamical variational autoencoder for audiovisual speech representation learning: Introduction and related work

-Deep generative models \cite{kingma2014auto, rezende2014stochastic, goodfellow2014generative} have recently become very successful for unsupervised learning of latent representations from high-dimensional and structured data such as images, audio, and text.
+Deep generative models \citep{kingma2014auto, rezende2014stochastic, goodfellow2014generative} have recently become very successful for unsupervised learning of latent representations from high-dimensional and structured data such as images, audio, and text.
 Learning meaningful representations is essential not only for synthesizing data but also for data analysis and transformation.
 For a learned representation to be effective, it should capture high-level characteristics that are invariant to small and local changes in the input data, and it should be as disentangled as possible for explainability.
-Furthermore, hierarchical and disentangled generative models have demonstrated their efficacy to solve downstream learning tasks \cite{van2019disentangled, bengio2013representation}.
-Variants of generative models have recently led to considerable progress in disentangled representation learning, particularly with the variational autoencoder (VAE) \cite{kingma2014auto, rezende2014stochastic}.
-Early methods for disentanglement using VAEs focused on modifying the evidence lower bound objective function \cite{higgins2016beta, chen2018isolating, kim2018disentangling}.
-Since unsupervised disentanglement in a generative model is impossible without incorporating inductive biases on both models and data \cite{locatello2019challenging}, new approaches are oriented towards weakly-supervised \cite{locatello2020weakly, sadok2022learning} or semi-supervised learning~\cite{klys2018learning}.
-Because of their flexibility in modeling complex data, VAEs have been extended to various types of data, including multimodal or sequential data.
+Furthermore, hierarchical and disentangled generative models have demonstrated their efficacy to solve downstream learning tasks \citep{van2019disentangled, bengio2013representation}.
+Variants of generative models have recently led to considerable progress in disentangled representation learning, particularly with the variational autoencoder (VAE) \citep{kingma2014auto, rezende2014stochastic}.